MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/p/path.md

 Use *address* or *URL,* not *path,* to refer to a location on the internet.

-In general, use *path of,* not *path to*, to refer to the location of a file.
+In general, use *path of,* not *path to,* to refer to the location of a file.

 **Example**
 The full path of my current tax form is: